SAP-archive/teched2020-DT266/exercises/Chapter7/Markdown.md

 \(2\) Enter

- **On the Create Stadnard Order: Overview screen, make the following entries:**
+ **On the Create Standard Order: Overview screen, make the following entries:**

 -   **Sold to party: 12100003**